Rohan-Unbeg/algodrift/src/content/blog/why-rust-and-typescript-are-dominating-2025-dev-stacks.md

 featured: true
 ---

-# Why Rust and TypeScript Are Dominating 2025 Dev Stacks

 A Rust rewrite saved my app from memory leaks, while TypeScript caught bugs before they hit prod.
 In 2025, 45% of devs use Rust or TypeScript, per [Stack Overflow 2025](https://survey.stackoverflow.co/2025/).
 This article explores why Rust and TypeScript dominate, highlighting five tools—Rust Analyzer, TypeScript Playground, Deno, Cargo, and ESLint—that power their ecosystems, with use cases and insights.

 ## The Rust and TypeScript Surge